LexiPugh/practice-problems/README.md

 18. Day 80 - February 18th 2024: [Multi-Level Marketing from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day80.md)
     - Languages Used: SQL
     - Question Difficulty: Medium
     - Concepts Covered: Used the SUM() aggregation to add up total profits, used the MONTH() function to extract the month from a date field, then used the GROUP BY keyword to group the profits by month.
-Used the HAVING keyword to filter to the first half of the year and to months where the sum of the profit was greater than zero, then used the ORDER BY keyword to order by profit.
+Used the HAVING keyword to filter to the first half of the year and to months where the sum of the profit was greater than zero, then used the ORDER BY keyword to order by profit
 19. Day 81 - February 19th 2024: [Football Attendance from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day81.md)
     - Languages Used: SQL
     - Question Difficulty: Medium